-The NPSNM has eight chapters widely scattered over New Mexico (and El Paso, Texas) that work locally to promote the objectives of the organization.
+The NPSNM has seven chapters widely scattered over New Mexico (and El Paso, Texas) that work locally to promote the objectives of the organization.
 Through various activities, the chapters educate the local population so they might better understand their regional flora.
 Chapters conduct regular field trips to explore native vegetation, in addition to inviting guest speakers to share their knowledge at regularly scheduled monthly meetings.
 Many chapters sponsor annual native plant sales, seed exchanges and workshops.

 The state board of directors work with the local chapters to strengthen their programs and through a small grant program supports new publications, basic research and education for people of all ages.
 As part of an incorporated non-profit organization, each chapter has their own officers, manage their own finances, and select their own projects according to the special talents, knowledge and interests of local members.